faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

     thread_set_state: 1
 ```

-Such data would normally make us suspicious of the environment the program ran in before  crashing.
+Such data would normally make us suspicious of the environment the program ran in, before crashing.

 Ordinarily only first party (Apple provided) programs have privilege to perform the above modifications.
 It is possible to install software that also does this.